How to Set Up SSH Key Authentication in Windows 11

 You can type a strong password here or leave it blank and press Enter.

-Why add a passphrase?
+If you add a passphrase, it adds an extra layer of protection.
 If someone gets your private key file, they still can’t use it without the passphrase.
-This adds extra protection.

 Your identification has been saved in /home/user/.ssh/id_ed25519.
 Your public key has been saved in /home/user/.ssh/id_ed25519.pub.
 The key fingerprint is: SHA256:xxxxxxxxxxxxxxxxxxxxx